Rural Crime Prevention

 - A worthwhile investment is fitting outside security lights controlled by an automatic time-switch or infra-red beams.

-- Again, consider installing CCTV.
+- Again, consider installing CCTV and security lighting around the property.

 - Make sure your insurance cover is adequate.
 Check with your insurance company that you are fully covered for vehicles, equipment and livestock, etc, as well as for the contents of buildings.
+Check whether your insurance company offers discounts for using specific security devices.

 If a crime is currently in progress always call 999.